When it comes to selling . . .

 Cons – You won’t get as much money as if you’d sold it privately, even after the company’s commission is taken.
 If you’ve got a high value caravan we might not be in a position to make you an offer, and will suggest a brokerage sale, see Route 2.

 If your caravan is a higher value model our Brokerage Service could work for you because sometimes the company is not in a position to offer you the full trade value for your caravan.
-There’s an up-front fee of £449 (inc VAT), and you’ll need to have the caravan gas safety certificated before we can proceed.
+There’s an up-front fee of £449 (inc VAT), and you’ll need to have the caravan gas and electric safety certificated before we can proceed.
 We’ll take the photos, produce a sales flier, and put your caravan on our website.
 We’ll also field the sales enquiries and do all the viewings for you.

 When it is sold and the buyers’ funds are cleared in the company’s account, we will send you the sale proceeds less the commission due to the company under the terms of your Licence Agreement of 15% of the sale price plus VAT.